 Universities Offering Second Bachelor’s Degree Programs

 The Tandon School of Engineering and the Rory Meyers College of Nursing at New York University offer a second bachelor’s degree.
-For Tandon, you will require math and science skills, whereas, for Rory Meyers, students must complete medical prerequisites.
+For Tandon, you can gain a second degree in the major of your choice, regardless of your original field of study.
+The College of Nursing offers an accelerated and a non-accelerated option, depending on what prerequisites you have completed.

 Rutgers University offers a wide range of programs for second bachelor’s degree students.
-If your first degree is in pharmacy, engineering, or biological sciences, and you are interested in art or science, this is a viable option.
+The school recommends gaining a second bachelor’s degree if your first degree is from a professional program and you are now interested in the arts or sciences.
+To be accepted into the program, you will need a minimum GPA of 2.5.

 To enter the University of South Alabama’s second-degree programs, you will need to have a grade point average of 2.0 or more.
-Plus, scholarships and financial aid are available for students.
+Scholarships and financial aid are available.
+Most students are able to apply credits from their first degree to their second degree program, allowing them to graduate in less time.

-Students must be made aware financial aid is not as great the second time around.
-You will not be able to apply for grants, but you will have options for loans, scholarships, and work-study options.
+You should keep in mind that there are fewer opportunities for financial aid for your second bachelor’s degree.
+You will not be able to apply for grants, but you will have options for loans, scholarships, and work-study programs.

 Federal Student Loans